Tell us about your production challenge

 Chewing gum is usually a polymer that you mix with flavorings – which is something most consumers have no clue about.
 In a survey in Iceland, 85% of people said they didn’t know the product contained plastic.
 While there are non-plastic options more recently available, the gum base is usually natural latex or a synthetic substitute.
 To decrease the impacts on the environment, some producers are shifting towards more environmental-friendly options.

-Which chewing gum equipment do you need?
+Which chewing gum technology do you need?

 Small sugar mill for entry level production